coracle-social/pomade/README2.md

 - Add session deletion
 - Add email-based recovery and login
 - We can avoid copying a huge blob by always doing otp and having bunkers return a bunker url (for login) or the key (for recovery)

+- When doing any otp flow, bunkers MUST validate that the same client secret is used for the entire flow.